-Hale Iki means Little House, but how about a little house right on the ocean?
-Just 950 sq. ft, it is a treasured family home for over 50 years.
+Hale Iki is a treasured family home for over 50 years.
 Tropical sunsets and the wide Pacific Ocean is all yours, right out front, all day long for you to enjoy.
-It's not fancy, just a comfortable clean beach pad.
-If you want luxury, then please rent the homes on either side for $500+/night.
-With two bedrooms, a queen bed in one and 2 twins in the other (a foam mattress topper can convert the twins to another queen bed if needed), each room has their own private bathroom attached.
+Recently remodeled & updated, Hale Iki has a darling new kitchen with black sand granite countertops, ocean seaglass tile backsplash, a farmhouse kitchen with and ocean view, lovely new koa wood floors throughout and brand new appliances.
+The two bedrooms have wonderful new mattresses: a queen bed in the master and 2 twins in the other (a memory foam mattress topper can convert the twins to a king bed if needed).
+Each room has their own private bathroom attached.
 There's both an indoor & outdoor shower.
-Washer & dryer.
-A complete kitchen, TV, DVD player, books to read, snorkels, fins and boogie boards to borrow, and a lava BBQ grill.
-The best day is spent relaxing on the chaise lounges reading a book on the lanai or a road trip to see the erupting volcano.
-Could be a glassy ocean for easy snorkeling out front, or if the surf's up just walk 4 houses down to Kahalu'u public beach for surfboard/SUP rentals and local snow-cones.
-Hale Iki is on a large flat lot, literally right on the ocean and surrounded by lawn, a very old banyan tree, a low lava rock wall and tide pools.
-Just 4 miles from Kona town, (home of the Iron Man Tri-athalon), in October, the marathon runners go past right out front on Ali'i Drive.
+New stacked washer & dryer in a laundry room.
+New TV, DVD/Blu-Ray player, shelves of books to read, snorkels, fins and boogie boards to borrow, and a lava rock BBQ grill.
+The best day is spent relaxing on the lanai in chaise lounges reading a book & bird watching, or take a road trip to see the erupting volcano, it's mildly flowing, but quite exciting.
+The ocean right out front might be glassy smooth for snorkeling, or if the surf's up just walk 4 houses down to Kahalu'u public beach for surfboard/SUP rentals and tasty snow-cones.
+Hale Iki is on a large flat lot surrounded by lawn, a very old banyan tree, a low lava rock wall, literally right on the ocean and tide pools to explore for shells & crabs.
+Just 4 miles south from Kona town, (home of the Iron Man Tri-athalon), in October, the marathon runners go past right out front on Ali'i Drive.

-Please know, we are family owners who prefer people who can understand & respect the treasure found at Hale Iki.
-Many months are booked ahead year-after-year, by return renters who realize how wonderful our spot is.
-It is our home through 3 generations.
+Our family likes to rent to happy people who can understand & respect the treasure found at Hale Iki.
+Many months are booked ahead year-after-year, by return renters.
 It's clean classic Hawaiian style living.
 In fact, the highest honor in Kona is to be asked if you're a "local" or Kama'aina.
-Sorry, there's no air conditioning, just ceiling fans & fresh breezes is all you need.
-There's lil' green geckos scampering across the walls sometimes, but they gobble up the bad bugs.
-Sometimes, ants crawl into the kitchen, but only if you leave your crumbs out on the counter.
-This is Hawaii and you will love it.
-You might get lucky and find an open week or two to enjoy Hale Iki as your home base on the Big Island.
+Sorry, there's no air conditioning, just ceiling fans in each room & fresh breezes is all you need.
+There can be lil' green geckos scampering across the walls sometimes, but they are good luck and won't bother you.
+This is Hawaii and you might just love it.
+You may get lucky and find an open week or two to enjoy Hale Iki as your home base to explore the Big Island of Hawaii.